electron/electron/docs/api/dialog.md

 before the app `ready`event on Linux, the message will be emitted to stderr, and no GUI dialog will appear.

+### `dialog.showCertificateTrustDialog(browserWindow, certificate, message, callback)` _macOS_

+* `browserWindow` BrowserWindow
+* `certificate` [Certificate](structures/certificate.md) - The certificate to trust/import.
+* `message` String - The message to display to the user.
+* `callback` Function
+  * `result` Boolean - Whether the user chose to cancel or continue.

+Displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.

 ## Sheets

 On macOS, dialogs are presented as sheets attached to a window if you provide